-Generally, only supplementary elementary courses will be offered during summer school.
-However, the board, in its discretion, may offer summer school for one or more courses and student activities for students who need additional help and instruction or for enrichment in those areas.
+Supplementary courses will be offered during summer school.
+The board, in its discretion, may offer summer school for one or more courses and student activities for students who need additional help and instruction or for enrichment in those areas.
 This decision shall be within the discretion of the board.